tbgers/tbgclient-legacy/README.md

 session.get_topic(5716).post_reply("Hello, " + user.username)
 ```

 Documentation will come later.
-For now, above examples will suffice.
+For now, above examples (and docstrings) will suffice.